Subin-Vidhu/2024/Complete SQL + Databases Bootcamp/Readme.md

 - OLTP (Online Transaction Processing): OLTP systems are used to manage day-to-day transactions, such as sales, orders, and payments.
 OLTP systems are optimized for fast and efficient transaction processing.

+- OLAP (Online Analytical Processing): OLAP systems are used to analyze and report on data, such as sales trends, customer behavior, and market share.
+OLAP systems are optimized for complex queries and data analysis.